traffordDataLab/open_data/flood_risk/README.md

 </tr>
 <tr>
 	<td>Dataset description</td>
-	<td>The dataset shows the chance of flooding from rivers and/or the sea, based on 50m cells in Traffordf.
-Each cell is allocated to one of four flood risk categories, taking into account flood defences and their condition.
+	<td>The dataset, taken from the national assessment of flood risk for England produced using local expertise, shows the chance of flooding from rivers and/or the sea, based on cells of 50m within Trafford.
+Each cell is allocated one of four flood risk categories, taking into account flood defences and their condition.
 </td>
 </tr>
 <tr>